hagbard/the-flogger-manual/docs/testing.md

 So if you want to test all your logs statements, they need to be enabled, but if you enable all your logging, you are no longer testing a representative version of your code.
 Latency changes and unintended side effects from logging could be masking other issues.
 So do you enable fine-grained logging in tests or not?
-You need to be able to write tests, both with and without debug logging enabled, but they should not be slowed down due to excessive log output.
+You need to be able to easily write tests, both with and without debug logging enabled.

-{: .important}
-> It should be easy to write good logging tests which aren't brittle in the face of simple changes,
-> such as moving log statements between methods/classes, or small changes to existing log
-> statements.

 ## Help is at hand

-Having recognized the difficulty and issues caused by insufficient or overly brittle logs testing over many years at Google, I decided to finally do something about it.
+Having recognized the difficulty and issues caused by insufficient, or overly brittle logs testing over many years at Google, I decided to finally do something about it.

 Introducing the [Flogger Logs Testing Library](https://github.com/hagbard/flogger-testing).
 An easy